J3N1/UCI-Project-1-Team7/README.md

 # **Californians on the Move**

+## **Team and Contributions**

+* **Jenifer Hwang**: Project manager, Results discussion, Mining data and script/analysis for Population, Migration and Poverty.

+* **Daniel Kim**: Mining data and script/analysis Mining data for Unemployment, Demographics (i.e., race).

+* **Natalia Karimova**: Results discussion, ReadMe.md file, Script for collecting data from Census into one DataFrame (jupyter notbook script), VBA script to pull migration data together from Census Excel files, put all analysis-scripts together in one final script, Mining data and script/analysis for Rent and Housing.

+* **Hossein Esteaneh**: Results discussion, Mining data and script/analysis for Transportation/Traffic Congestion.

+* **Sara McLean**: Results discussion, Generating the Proposal and Final PowerPoint Presentation, Mining data and script/analysis for Household Income, Gini Co-efficient.

 ## **Project Description and Scope**

 More Californians are leaving the state than migrating into the state.